 Sometimes, you don’t need to help on a large scale to make a big difference.
 Simply being a good person and assisting your neighbors is more than enough.
 For example, if your neighbors are elderly, they would probably really appreciate having someone grab their weekly food shop for them or maintain their garden.
 Meanwhile, neighbors with young children or animals might need someone to look after them from time to time.
 It’s worth the effort of getting to know your neighbors to help tackle rates of loneliness, too.
 Loneliness is one of the biggest problems humans struggle with, and you can help them overcome it.
 It can be debilitating emotionally and physically – making people more likely to develop disease or die early.
 By simply extending your friendship or lending a hand, you can really help your neighbors with many things.

-These are some of these most straightforward and simplest ways to help your local community.
+These are some of the most straightforward and simplest ways to help your local charitable organization.
 Follow our advice to make a real impact on the world and the people around you.
 If you want to find out more about how you can help the Dorchester community, get in touch with us today.